Justin Bozung

-Justin Bozung is an American biographer, author, and editor of several cinema books and articles.
+Justin Bozung is an American biographer, author, and editor as well as part-time archivist and award-winning filmmaker.

 Career

 Bozung has written for Fangoria, Shock Cinema, Paracinema, and Phantom of the Movies' Videoscope.
 He was the co-creator of The Projection Booth Podcast with Mike White and served as the editor of the Mondo Film & Video Guide from 2010 until 2012.

 He sits on the board of the Norman Mailer Society, serves as part-time archivist for Project Mailer, and is the host of the Norman Mailer Society Podcast.

 He has contributed to two books on Stanley Kubrick including Stanley Kubrick's The Shining: Studies in the Horror Film, and is the editor of The Cinema of Norman Mailer: Film is Like Death.

-Bozung is also the official biographer of filmmaker Frank Perry.
+He has been researching Frank Perry's life since 2013 for a planned official biography titled Character Is Story: The Life & Films of Frank Perry.

 Personal life

 He currently lives in Atlanta, Georgia with his wife, Lindsey.